-The League of Left-wing Writers, Shanghai 1930-1936
+The Chinese League of Left-wing Writers, Shanghai 1930-1936

 Items in Open Research are protected by copyright, with all rights reserved, unless otherwise indicated.